 “Cellphones broadcast radiofrequency waves.”
 Cassandra made the sign of the cross.
 “The International Agency for Research on Cancer classifies RF fields as ‘possibly carcinogenic to humans’.”

 “You’re not human,” I pointed out, “and vampires don’t get cancer.”

 The Catholic thing was a gray area for me.
 As a necromancer, I worshipped Hecate.
-As a reanimated human, her options were less black and white and more shades of gray.
+As a resuscitated human, Cass had a more complicated relationship with her god.

 “I used to be human,” she countered.
 “Besides, you can never be too careful.”

 Giving it up as a lost cause, I got down to business.
 “Why are you here, Cass?”

 The slender vampire exited the closet dressed in black leather pants and a corset top that allowed her boobs to defy gravity.
 Her hair was dyed a shade of neon yellow that made highlighters everywhere jealous.

 As much as I told myself she was a product of her time, that the whole corset and plumped breasts thing was a holdover from her human life, I wondered if she wasn’t just an exhibitionist at heart.
 Why else would she give her boobs a pep talk whenever a hot guy entered her line of sight?
 Or kiss their rounded tops when they did a good job of luring in a donor?
 Or have more wardrobe malfunctions than most strippers?